junxit/us-congress-bills-113/metadata.md

 - 2013-12-11 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 398 - 0 (Roll no. 635).(text: CR H7642-7646)
 - 2013-12-12 — Received in the Senate.
 - 2013-12-17 — Read twice and referred to the Committee on Foreign Relations.
+- 2014-06-24 — Committee on Foreign Relations.
+Ordered to be reported with an amendment favorably.
+- 2014-06-26 — Committee on Foreign Relations.
+Reported by Senator Menendez with an amendment in the nature of a substitute.
+With written report No. 113-204.
+- 2014-06-26 — Committee on Foreign Relations.
+Reported by Senator Menendez with an amendment in the nature of a substitute.
+With written report No. 113-204.
+- 2014-06-26 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 450.